17 years ago

 He pulled his hands away.
 “But?”

-She almost told him about her mother’s threats but couldn’t say the words out loud.
+She almost told him about her mother’s threats, but couldn’t say the words out loud.
 In Reese’s head, her mother’s logic made sense.
-Out loud, it diminished the woman who’d always worked to get Reese every opportunity in life.
+Out loud, it diminished the woman who’d always worked to give Reese every opportunity in life.
 It made her sound vindictive and petty, and she was only trying to insulate the family from the fallout of Hank Milani’s actions.

 Embezzlement.
 Fraud.
 Falsifying financial statements.
 Secret bank accounts with his name on them.
 It was all documented.

-None of it had to do with Ty or Reese, but she had to end it.
+None of it involved Ty or Reese, but she had to end it.

 “I can’t lie to my parents.
 They’d only find out anyway.
 Besides, I thought you said Milanis don’t lie.”

 “I’d lie for you.
 I’d steal for you.
 I’d do anything for you.”
 Ty’s voice was a whispered roar.

 Tears pooled in his eyes, and Reese felt like she was drowning in them, gasping.
-What could she say to him that would make this better?
-Nothing.
+What could she say to make leaving better?

-“I thought you’d do anything for me, but I guess you just don’t love me like that.”
+“I thought you’d do anything for me, too, but I guess you don’t love me like that.”
 A bitter tone she’d never heard before crept into his voice.
 “If you did, you wouldn’t be doing this to me.
 You’d fight for me and for us.”

 Reese reached up and wrapped her hands around his head, sweeping away his tears with her thumbs.
 She leaned in and kissed him, soft, retreating kisses.
 One, two, three, four… She memorized each one, knowing they would be her last taste of him.

-In the end, Reese was glad this would be the last time she saw Ty.
+Reese was glad this would be the last time she was with Ty.
 It was all too hard, and her mom was right.
 There’s no way she could be with him—not after what his family had done to hers.